MessagePack-CSharp/MessagePack-CSharp/README.md

 new Person { Name = "foobar", Age = 999 }
 ```

 IntKey: `["foobar", 999]`, MapKey: `{"name:"foobar","age":999}`.
-IntKey is always fast in both serialize and deserialize because does not handle map key name, and always being the small binary size.
+IntKey is always fast in both serialize and deserialize because does not handle map key name, and always has the smallest binary size.

 StringKey is often useful, contractless, simple replacement of JSON, interoperability with other languages, and more certain versioning.
 But to achieve maximum performance, use IntKey.

 ### Create own custom composite resolver

 `CompositeResolver.Create` is easy way to create combine resolvers.
 But formatter lookup has some overhead.
-If you create custom resolver(or use `StaticCompositeResolver.Instance`), you can avoid overhead.
+If you create custom resolver (or use `StaticCompositeResolver.Instance`), you can avoid overhead.

 ```csharp
 public class MyApplicationResolver : IFormatterResolver